time2025conf/time2025conf.github.io/_pages/c4p.md

 There are **three types** of submissions, and the authors are invited to specify under which one their paper lies:

-1) Original papers (12 pages, excluding references and appendix) Such papers describe original, non-published contribution.
+1) Original papers (12 pages, excluding references and appendix): such papers describe original, non-published contribution.
 It includes theoretical (new algorithms, proofs, models) and applied (applications, system descriptions, evaluation) contributions.

-2) Survey paper (12 pages, excluding references and appendix) Such papers are intended to propose a short review of a complete domain of research.
+2) Survey paper (12 pages, excluding references and appendix): such papers are intended to propose a short review of a complete domain of research.

-3) Extended abstract (4 pages, excluding references and appendix) Such abstracts are intended to foster debates during the symposium and include: work-in-progress, project kick-off or review, PhD summary, and summary of a paper accepted in a major conference or journal.
+3) Extended abstract (4 pages, excluding references and appendix): such abstracts are intended to foster debates during the symposium and include: work-in-progress, project kick-off or review, PhD summary, and summary of a paper accepted in a major conference or journal.
 They will be specifically mentioned in the proceedings as abstracts and not full papers.

 The submission link: TBA